 The limitations of the current medical facility have created a bottleneck in our ability to help more animals.
 There is not enough isolation space to accommodate the animals suffering from contagious illnesses or in need of longer-term care, while still bringing in animals who need only basic care and will quickly move to the adoption centers.

-But our work is far from done: Nearly 10,000 cats and dogs are still being euthanized in Chicago each year.
+But our work is far from done, over 5,000 cats and dogs are still being euthanized in Chicago each year.

 The majority of these animals are suffering from some sort of a medical condition.
 Because the city pound does not have sufficient medical facilities or isolation space, these pets are euthanized.

 Already, more than 75 percent of incoming animals at PAWS Chicago require treatment for a medical condition beyond the standard care protocol.
 And many suffer from contagious but treatable illnesses, including Canine Influenza Virus, upper respiratory infection, pneumonia, parvovirus, calici, panleukopenia, ringworm and mange.

 “As we get closer to No Kill, we are seeing a larger percentage of homeless cats and dogs who are either sick or injured,” says Paula Fasseas, PAWS Chicago Founder and Chair.
 “Expanding our capacity to treat sick and injured animals is essential to reaching our goal of building a No Kill Chicago,” Fasseas says.